cfpb/design-system/docs/components/notifications.md

       returned no results.

+      This notification can also be used to display additional critical information to a user before they submit a form, such as how their data will be used and protected or a reminder that they can’t edit their responses after submitting.

-      For field level notifications, the warning minicon and message should always appear below the input field.
+      * For field level notifications, the warning minicon and message should always appear below the input field.
     variation_name: Warning notification
   - variation_code_snippet: >-